FooBaR: Fault Fooling Backdoor Attack on Neural Network Training

 \subsection{Attacks on Convolutional Networks}

 In recent years, the field of computer vision has witnessed the birth of several deep learning architectures with promising results in image classification and object recognition.
 In particular, Convolutional Neural Networks (CNNs) have shown exemplary performance in tasks like pattern recognition~\cite{albawi2017understanding}.
-Furthermore, several highly popular deep neural networks(like LeNet~\cite{lecun1998gradient}, Alexnet~\cite{krizhevsky2012imagenet}, VGG-16~\cite{simonyan2014very}, etc) have in common the fact that their building blocks are convolutional layers.
+Furthermore, several highly popular deep neural networks(e.g., LeNet~\cite{lecun1998gradient}, Alexnet~\cite{krizhevsky2012imagenet}, VGG-16~\cite{simonyan2014very}, etc) have in common the fact that their building blocks are convolutional layers.
 Consequently, in order to evaluate our approach effects on popular deep neural network architectures, we consider a network that includes convolutional layers.
 Figure~\ref{fig:convolutional_network_architecture} depicts the network architecture chosen to perform the classification task on the MNIST dataset.

-Note that in order to simulate fault physical attacks we have coded from scratch forward and backward propagation on neural networks, similarly as we did for MLPs.
-For the sake of simplicity, our training framework has no GPU capabilities.
+Note that in order to simulate fault attacks we have programmed forward and backward propagation on neural networks from scratch, similarly as we did for MLPs.
 Given these implementation constraints, training the whole AlexNet network (60 million parameters) or VGG network (138 million parameters) under our framework would take a large amount of computational time and is considered out of the scope of this work.
-Nevertheless, as the convolutional layer is the base of popular networks we focus on simulating and evaluating the effects of attacking a convolutional layer using fooling images on a simpler network architecture.
+Nevertheless, as the convolutional layer is the base of popular networks, we focus on simulating and evaluating the effects of attacking a convolutional layer using fooling images on a simpler network architecture.
 The attack on larger models would work in the same way.

-In this target architecture the first ReLU layer comes after the first convolution layer.
-Different from the MLP architecture discussed before, if we want to build fooling inputs for faulted ReLUs, we have to solve new constraint systems generated by the convolution layer.
-Given that the first layer is a convolutional layer, attacking ReLU activation functions just after this layer results in linear constraints as well, which is advantageous for the constraint solving module.
+In our target architecture, the first convolution layer have ReLU as activation functions.
+Different from the MLP architecture discussed before, if we want to build fooling inputs, we have to solve new constraint systems generated by the convolution layer.
+Given that the target layer is a convolutional layer, attacking ReLU activation functions results in linear constraints as well, which is advantageous for the constraint solving module.

-Essentially the convolution layer of this architecture has a family $\mathcal{F}$ of 5 so-called filters, each corresponding to a $3\times3$ matrix of weights, and a bias value for each filter.
-In principle a filter is applied to each pixel in the input image by a matrix multiplication with its surrounding $3\times3$ matrix, as discussed in Sect. \ref{sec:approach}.